How To License Your Pet

 How do I license my pet and where to buy dog tags?

-You can purchase pet license tags online :
+In Lee's Summit, MO you can purchase pet license tags online :

 Online Registration is available at the following link: https://cityofls.net/animal-control/pet-license